vonbecmann/earley-parser/repository/EarleySyntaxTree.package/ESTreeNode.class/README.md

 a node of the tree.

 model - an object.
-children - a node collection.
+children - a tree node array.